openqasm/openqasm/source/language/openpulse.rst

 since otherwise the compiler may need to down-sample a higher precision waveform to physically realize it.

+Like other extern functions, ``extern waveform`` functions will be compiled.
+But for static waveforms, the optimizing compiler should decide to execute this at compile time and load the waveform into memory once.
+For dynamic waveforms, the compiler just compiles and links this, to be executed at runtime.
-NB: We provide the ``waveform`` type in addition to the complex list of samples to provide more context to compilers and hardware.
+We provide the ``waveform`` type in addition to the complex list of samples to provide more context to compilers and hardware.
 For example, some hardware pulse generators may have optimized implementations of common pulse shapes like gaussians.
 Providing structured gaussian parameters instead of the materialized list of complex